 Choose Enroll account

-Fill in the form, pick a ManagedOrganizationalUnit from the drop down. choose Enroll account
+3.5 pick a ManagedOrganizationalUnit from the drop down.

-As indicated in the blue banner on top of your screen, you could trace the status of account provisioning from AWS Service Catalog service console under individual Provisioned Product Name.
+As indicated in the blue banner on top of your screen, you could trace the status of AWS Account provisioning from AWS Service Catalog service console under individual Provisioned Product Name.

 The status of the launch can be monitored from the AWS Service Catalog dashboard, under the Provisioned products list by selecting the individual Provisioned Product Name

-Use a SSO ID which is already added to the portfolio
+Use an SSO ID that is already added to the portfolio.

-Or just launch Enroll the account from within Control Tower
+Or launch Enroll the AWS Account from AWS Control Tower dashboard.

 On AWS Console, select Services, Management & Governance, and Service Catalog.

-PS: Alternatively, you could also type Catalog in the search bar and click on Service Catalog.
+PS: Alternatively, you could also type Catalog in the search bar and choose Service Catalog.

-Select Products list (NOT under Admin), then click the three-dot menu icon for AWS Control Tower Account Factory
+Select Products list (NOT under Administration), and choose AWS Control Tower Account Factory.

-Under Provisioned product, provide a Name for the new AWS account that you’re creating, and then choose Next.
+Under Provisioned product name, provide a Name for the new AWS account or use the pre-generated name.

-Define the Parameters for the new account and click Next.
-This includes AccountEmail, SSOUserEmail, the ManagedOrganizationalUnit that will contain the new account, and the name for the account.
+Scroll down in the Parameters section and fill the form (all fields are mandatory).
+This includes AccountEmail, SSOUserEmail, the ManagedOrganizationalUnit that will contain the new AWS Account, and the name for the AWS Account.

 PS: In this lab, we use email@example.com format.
 This is not supported by all the email servers.
 You MUST provide unique email IDs for new AWS account you create.

-Soon, the email address that you provided for the AccountEmail will receive an invite notification to use the new AWS Single Sign-On Account, and to set a new password for the account’s user.
+Soon, the email address that you provided for the AccountEmail will receive an invite notification to use the new AWS Single Sign-On Account, and to set a new password for the AWS Account’s user.

 The status of the launch can be monitored from the AWS Service Catalog dashboard, from the Provisioned products list by clicking on the individual Provisioned Product Name

-On completion of new account creation, AccountId, AccountEmail, SSOUserPortal, and SSOUserEmail will be displayed under Provisioned products list under Events, Outputs which can be shared with the account owner.
+On completion of new account creation, AccountId, AccountEmail, SSOUserPortal, and SSOUserEmail will be displayed under Provisioned products list under Events, Outputs which can be shared with the AWS Account owner.

-This is an optional step, use this procedure to delegate new AWS account creation activity to a user/group with no admin rights.
+This is an optional step, and you can find this in Delegate User also, use this procedure to delegate new AWS Account creation activity to a user/group with no admin rights.
 We will use a preconfigured AWS SSO group to perform this task.
-2.2.1 With AWS SSO, log into the AWS Control Tower management console in the Master account.

-On AWS Control Tower management console, choose Users and Access from the left side navigation panel.
+Go to AWS Control Tower dashboard, choose Users and Access from the left side navigation panel.